-(b) General Emissions Warranty Coverage.
 DuroMax Power Equipment warrants to the ultimate purchaser and each subsequent owner that the engine or equipment is:

-(1) Designed, built, and equipped so as to conform with all applicable regulations adopted by US EPA & Air Resources Board; and
+1. Designed, built, and equipped to conform with all applicable regulations adopted by the Air Resources Board; and

-(2) Free from defects in materials and workmanship that causes the failure of a warranted part for a period of two years.
+2. Free from defects in materials and workmanship that causes the failure of a warranted part for a period of two years.

-(c) The warranty on emissions-related parts will be interpreted as below:
+The warranty on emissions-related parts will be interpreted as follows:

-(1) Any warranted part that is not scheduled for replacement as required maintenance in the written instructions required by subsection (d) must be warranted for the warranty period defined in Subsection(b)(2).
-If any such part fails during the period of warranty coverage, it must be repaired or replaced by DuroMax Power Equipment according to
+1. Any warranted part that is not scheduled for replacement as required maintenance in the Owner's Manual must be warranted for the warranty period stated above.
+If any such part fails during the period of warranty coverage, it must be repaired or replaced by DuroMax Power Equipment according to Subsection (4) below.
+Any such part repaired or replaced under the warranty must be warranted for a time not less than the remaining warranty period.